myRentokil

 So, we’ve zeroed in on the main benefits below.

-We believe that LongReach/LoRa is generally the best option for low data usage in pest control with a streamlined set-up process and a great range inside and outside buildings.
+Each network has its strengths, depending on the type of data being transmitted.
+However, we believe that LoRa is generally the best option for low data usage in pest control, with a streamlined set-up process and a strong range both inside and outside buildings.

 You’re likely also wondering whether digital pest control offers you value for money and the short answer is: yes, it can.